CWFHC CWFHC

 Q12: Who is your weightlifting role model and why?

-Not sure if role model is a good word for it.
+Not sure if a role model is a good word for it.
 But I’ve always enjoyed watching Ian Wilson from USA lift.
-The way he attacks the lift and grinds through any struggle with absolute grit.
-Training in an unheated garage with his old man – I love it.

 Weight Category: 109+ kg